TacoTacoCode/AdventOfCode2025/README.md

 -   Well, just doing the same as P1 untils we can't do, so just another loop and a counter, remember to exlcude the rolls which are removed in every loop

 ---

+# Day 5

+#### Part 1

+-   Kinda easy, parsing and just 2 loops check to see if a ingredient is in any range or not

+#### Part 2

+-   To count total number in all ranges, we should clean up/combine all range first.
+Just need exrta list to hold new combined ranges, with some logic for the contain or overlap and we are done.

+---